cerebis/shap/README.txt

 JobControl (jobControl.sh)
 --------------------------

 Jobs for analysis are submitted and restarted with this tool.
 It acts as both the submission agent and processing daemon.
-We presently do not run the processing daemon as a separate detached entity.
+Though submission is not tightly coupled to processing, we presently do not run the daemon as a separate detached entity.

 Job submission